jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

   (h) inquiring into any complaint made to him or her by a person under control or supervision:
   (i) exercising all or any of the powers and functions of a prison manager:
   (j) issuing instructions or guidelines under section 196:
+  (ja) ensuring that processes are established and maintained to inform visitors of prisoners and recipients of prisoner communications of measures that they can take if they do not want to be contacted by a prisoner:
   (k) ensuring that processes are established and maintained to—
     (i) identify the communities significantly affected by policies and practices in the corrections system; and (ii) provide opportunities for those identified communities to give their views on those policies and practices; and